WangLabTHU/MeConcord/README.md

 * `c`,  Clipping read ends with such base number (defalut 0); can be used when sequencing quality of read ends is not good. such as -c 5 to remove 5 bases from the both ends of the reads.
 * `h`,  Help information

-### 3.Spliting the big MeRecord files into small files of each chromosome to redude memory requirements in the next step
+### 3.Spliting the big MeRecord files into small files of each chromosome to reduce memory requirements in the next step
 Usage: `python s2_RecordSplit.py -i ./test_ReadsMethyAndMuts.txt -o ./test -g chr1,chr2,chr3,chr4,chr5`
 * `i`,  The path to `s1_bamToMeRecord.py` output. ( end with _ReadsMethyAndMuts.txt);
 * `o`,  Output prefix;